neerajaqu/mycsrnews/README.md

   * application_settings.yml -- misc config options
   * database.yml
   * facebooker.yml -- remember to set callback_url to your base site, ie http://my.site.com
-  * compass.rb -- need to set http_images_path to your absolute web address
-  * locales.yml -- select the languagues you will be using
   * menu.yml -- configure what menu items you want to appear in your application
   * resque.yml -- where to find your redis server